silvio3105/SML/README.md

 - Data object
 - Logger

-Library documentation is available at `.docs/html/index.html`.
+Library documentation is available at `Documentation/html/index.html`.
-Example applications are available at `examples` folder.
+Example applications are available at `Examples` folder.
 All examples are made with STM HAL framework.

 # License

-Copyright (c) 2022, silvio3105 (www.github.com/silvio3105)
+Copyright (c) 2023, silvio3105 (www.github.com/silvio3105)

 Access and use of this Project and its contents are granted free of charge to any Person.
 The Person is allowed to copy, modify and use The Project and its contents only for non-commercial use.